STaR-Bets: Sequential Target-Recalculating Bets for Tighter Confidence Intervals: STaR-Bets Algorithm

 \begin{theorem} For every random variable $X\in [0,1]$ with mean $\mu$ and variance $\sigma^2>0$, every $\alpha,\delta \in (0,1)$, and $c > 0$, there is $n_0$ depending on $\alpha, \delta, \sigma^2, c$, such that for all $n \geq n_0$, Algorithm~\ref{alg:our_algo_vanilla} rejects at confidence level $1-\delta$ every $m$ satisfying

-with probability at least $1-\alpha$. \end{theorem} The proof is in Appendix~\ref{app:proofs}. \begin{corollary} Algorithm~\ref{alg:our_algo_vanilla} can be used in the framework of Theorem\ref{thm:test_by_bet} (using the discretization technique for constructing intervals) to construct confidence intervals of the width up to a $1+o(1)$ factor diminishing with $n$. \end{corollary}
+with probability at least $1-\alpha$.
+Furthermore, we have that $n_0 \in \mathcal{O}(c^{-4})$ when treating the other variables as constants. \end{theorem} The proof is in Appendix~\ref{app:proofs}. \begin{corollary} Algorithm~\ref{alg:our_algo_vanilla} can be used in the framework of Theorem~\ref{thm:test_by_bet} (using the discretization technique for constructing intervals) to construct confidence intervals of the width up to a $1+o(1)$ factor diminishing with $n$. \end{corollary}